International response to the Spanish Civil War

 The international response to the Spanish Civil War included many non-Spaniards participating in combat and advisory positions.
 The governments of Italy, Germany and, to a lesser extent, Portugal contributed money, munitions, manpower and support to the Nationalist forces, led by Francisco Franco.
 Some nations that declared neutrality favored the nationalists indirectly.
-The governments of the Soviet Union and, to a lesser extent, France and Mexico, aided the Republicans, also called Loyalists, of the Second Spanish Republic.
+The governments of the Soviet Union and, to a lesser extent, Mexico, aided the Republicans, also called Loyalists, of the Second Spanish Republic.
 The aid came even after all the European powers had signed a Non-Intervention Agreement in 1936.
 Although individual sympathy for the plight of the Spanish Republic was widespread in the liberal democracies, pacifism and the fear of a second world war prevented them from selling or giving arms.
-However, Nationalist pleas were answered within days by Adolf Hitler, Benito Mussolini and António de Oliveira Salazar.
+However, Nationalist pleas were answered within days by Adolf Hitler and Benito Mussolini.
 Tens of thousands of individual foreign volunteers travelled to Spain to fight, the majority for the Republican side.